Coma112/CReports/README.md

-# Description
+# Description ❓

 This is a Minecraft plugin coded in spigot with Paper framework.
 The plugin is about the fact that a player can report other players and save this in a database where a person with appropriate rights can query them in a GUI.

-# Last commit
+# Last commit 💯

+- I fixed the date in CommandReport.java
+- I added custom messages.
-- I added the basic files.
+- I added emojis for more readability in README.md

-# Server Status
+# Server Status ✅

-- It's WORKING
+- 🟩 WORKING

-- I need to fix the date in the database because the format is YYYY-MM-DD
+# TODO ⭕

 - I need to fix that if the command has not got any mentioned required permission then it's still required for some reason

-- The main function is working.

-# Sources I used
+# Sources I used ❓

-- W3Schools.com
+- ❇️ W3Schools.com
-- spigotmc.org
+- ❇️ spigotmc.org